shamansir/rpd/docs/sections/setup.md

 <!-- If you plan to use [d3.js](http://d3js.org/), you may want to exclude the super-tiny version of d3 from compilation using `--no-d3-tiny` flag (though actually it adds not a lot, since it's tiny) -->

 I recommend you to visit the [examples page](../examples.html#styles-and-renderers), there you may find several examples for different combinations of styles and renderers used to compile the same patch.

+More details on building Patch Networks by yourself, you may find on [the corresponding page](./sections/network.html).

 [kefir]: http://github.com/rpominov/kefir
 [default-svg-js]: http://rawgit.com/shamansir/rpd/gh-pages/dist/v2.0.0/rpd-svg.min.js